ReDI-School/intro-java/lesson2/exercise1.md

 }
 ```

-will it do the same as in question 2?
+will it do the same as in question 1?

 Can you assign a new String to `test` after the print statement?
-if you print `test` than again, what would be the output?
+If you print `test` than again, what would be the output?

 ### Question 3
 Java cannot only deal with text but also work with numbers.